 An open-collector output, PWRGD, is provided to indicate the status of the output voltages.
-PWRGD presents high impedance when the switcher output voltage is within ±10% of its set voltage and the fixed 2.5V internal LDO regulator output is above 2.0V.
+PWRGD presents high impedance when the switcher output voltage is within $\pm 10\%$ of its set voltage.
 Otherwise, PWRGD presents a low impedance path to ground.